abiiranathan/epollix/README.md

 cd example

 # We go into the example directory for the server to locate the static files.
+# if the port number is not passed, the server will listen on port 3000.
 ../build/example/example 8000

 ```

-We need to pass the port number as an argument to the server.
-The server will start listening on port 8000.

 ## Public API Reference